zerotwooneone/percolator/source/README.md

     *   **Work from Broad to Specific**: When lost, zoom out.
 First, understand the solution structure by listing projects.
 Then, list files within a project.
 Finally, inspect specific files to understand their contents and dependencies.
     *   **Never Create Code to Justify a Hallucination**: If an assumption about a class name proves false, the solution is *never* to create an empty file with that name just to make a build pass.
 This compounds the error.
 The correct action is to discard the assumption and find the *actual* class that should be used.

+## AI Development Guidelines

+- **No Raw Byte Arrays**: Domain libraries should not send or receive raw byte arrays in or out of the domain.
+These should be wrapped in DDD value types with clear names so that it is more clear when passing parameters or returning results.
+- **Strongly-Typed IDs**: To enhance type safety and clarify intent, raw `Guid` primitives must not be used for identifiers in public APIs.
+Instead, wrap them in strongly-typed DDD value objects with intention-revealing names (e.g., `PeerId`, `ConversationId`).
+This prevents accidental misuse of identifiers and makes the domain language more explicit.
+- **Test-Driven Development**: All new features and refactoring should follow the Red-Green-Refactor cycle of Test-Driven Development (TDD).
+Write a failing test first (Red), then write the simplest code to make it pass (Green), and finally, refactor the code to improve its design while keeping the tests passing.
+This ensures that all logic is covered by tests and promotes a high-quality, maintainable codebase.

 ## Security

 The Percolator Node is designed with a security-first approach.
 Key security features include: